 The elephant in the room looms large between them, casting its shadow every minute of every day.

-Tonight, her spectre looms large over the two tense, unhappy men as they sit in grey silence in front of a cheerful, crackling fire.
+Tonight, the spectre of her hovers over the two tense, unhappy men as they sit in grey silence in front of a gently crackling fire.

 Sherlock takes a deep, careful breath and sets his mug aside, pulls the silver memory stick out of the pocket of his blue dressing gown.
 John watches him flip it contemplatively between long, graceful fingers.